 Things To Do - Sunnyside & Woodside

-Bicyclists & Others Meet To Discuss Bike Lanes In Queens
+Bicyclists & Others Meet To Discuss Bike Paths & Bike Lanes In Queens

 Spring / Sunnyside / Biking in Queens / Queens Buzz.
 I attended a bike forum at the Sunnyside Community Services Center on a warm, wet Saturday in March.
 I noticed quite a few bikes locked to signs and poles outside the center as I entered.
-Inside there were between 50 – 75 people in attendance, most of who were bicycle enthusiasts, although I was informed that some were not.
+Inside there were between 50 – 75 people in attendance, most of who were bicycle enthusiasts, although I was informed that a few of the attendees were not.

 The forum had been organized as a collaboration of Community Board Two [hereafter referred to as CB2], City Councilmember Jimmy Van Bramer and the Queens Department of Transportation [hereafter referred to as QDOT].
-Evan O’Neil and Emelia Crotty of CB2 opened up the session wherein they outlined the history of bike lanes in western Queens and the current state of bike lanes and bike parking.
-This was to put things in context, so that the bike forum attendees could spend their time planning for the future in the breakout sessions.
+Evan O’Neil and Emelia Crotty of CB2 moderated the session, outlining the history of bike lanes in western Queens, and the current state of bike lanes and bike parking.
+This helped put things in context, so that in the bike forum breakout sessions, participants could spend their time planning for the future.

-Click here to read our report about the bike forum in Queens, including a history of bike lanes in Queens, NYC and in other parts of the world, and a slide show of the bike forum presentation and participants.
+Click here to read our report about the bike forum about adding bike lanes & bike paths in Queens.
+We've included a bit of NYC bike lane history and some info on what's going on in other parts of the world.
+There's also a slide show of the bike forum presentation and participants.
+Click here to view maps of bike lanes in Queens as of the end of 2011.

 Thalia Theatre Bridges Cultural Divide